getvictor/website/content/posts/modular-monolith-attempt/index.md

   E --> D
 ```

 So, what do we have now?
-Certainly, at a high level, the codebase doesn't look very modular.
-Arguably, it is even more
+Certainly, at a high level, the codebase doesn't appear to be very modular.
+Arguably, it is
-complex and harder to maintain than it was before.
-There is no clear separation between the legacy code and the Android
+even more complex and harder to maintain than it was before.
+There is no clear separation between the legacy code and
-feature.
+the Android feature.

 But it's not all bad news.
 Some positives remain:

 - Most Android-specific controllers are in a separate package, which makes them easier to change and reason about.
-- Some Android-specific code is now in a separate package, which speeds up development and testing in that package.
+- Some Android-specific code is now isolated, which accelerates development and testing within that package.
 - We broke apart some common code out of the legacy package, which makes it easier to create new API layers.

 ## Lessons learned

-We will continue our modularization efforts, and we will continue to improve our architecture.
-Let's sum up what we've
+We will continue our efforts to modularize and further improve our architecture.
+Let's sum up what we've learned from
-learned from our first attempt.
+our first attempt.

-### Team buy in
+### Team buy-in

-We need to have a strong commitment from the engineers and managers for the new architecture and for the specific
+We need a strong commitment from the engineers and managers to the new architecture and the specific architectural split
-architectural split we're proposing.
-Without this commitment, it is easy for engineers to fall back into old patterns
+we're proposing.
+Without this commitment, it is easy for engineers to revert to old patterns and begin making
-and start making architectural compromises.
-Without a manager's commitment, it is easy for the manager to encourage
+architectural compromises.
+Without a manager's commitment, it is easy for the manager to encourage engineers to complete
-engineers to do whatever is fastest to get the user story done.
+the user story as quickly as possible without regard for the architecture.

 ### Better architectural governance